86 billion dollars.

 Unfortunately, natural sources of Magnesium are becoming depleted.
 As a result, most of us suffer from Magnesium deficiency.

-According to many experts, the best way to absorb Magnesium is through our skin (Transdermal Magnesium).
+According to some doctors, the best way to absorb Magnesium is through our skin (Transdermal Magnesium).

 Magnesium oil is a mixture of a highly saturated solution of Magnesium Chloride in distilled water, which has a texture similar to oil.

-How to do it: Apply pure Magnesium Oil to the problem-area as needed.
+👉 How to use – apply pure Magnesium Oil to the problem area as needed.
 You can also soak a paper towel with it and place it on a sprained ankle or a pulled muscle.

 Wrap the whole thing with a shrink-wrap or household plastic wrap to keep it secure and moist, for at least 4 hours (up to 8 hours).